computationalprivacy/bandicoot/docs/developers.rst

 Object attributes
 ^^^^^^^^^^^^^^^^^

-Object's attributes are created by bandicoot when the user's records are loaded:
+Object attributes are created by bandicoot when the user's records are loaded:

 =================== ======== ===================================================
 keys                type     description